Messianic Judaism: Among Jews

 B'nai Brith Canada considers Messianic activities as antisemitic incidents.
-Rabbi Tovia Singer, founder of the anti-missionary organization Outreach Judaism, noted of a Messianic rabbi in Toledo: "He's not running a Jewish synagogue.[...]
+Rabbi Tovia Singer, founder of the anti-missionary organization Outreach Judaism, noted of a Messianic religious leader in Toledo: "He's not running a Jewish synagogue. ...
 It's a church designed to appear as if it were a synagogue and I'm there to expose him.
 What these irresponsible extremist Christians do is a form of consumer fraud.
 They blur the distinctions between Judaism and Christianity in order to lure Jewish people who would otherwise resist a straightforward message."

-Association by a Jewish politician with a Messianic rabbi, inviting him to pray at a public meeting, even though made in error, resulted in nearly universal condemnation by Jewish congregations in Detroit in 2018, as the majority opinion in both Israeli and American Jewish circles is to consider Messianic Judaism as Christianity and its followers as Christians.
+Association by a Jewish politician with a Messianic religious leader, inviting him to pray at a public meeting, even though made in error, resulted in nearly universal condemnation by Jewish congregations in Detroit in 2018, as the majority opinion in both Israeli and American Jewish circles is to consider Messianic Judaism as Christianity and its followers as Christians.

+In 1999, Pardes Shalom Cemetery in Toronto, Canada, barred Reverend Malvern Jacobs from being buried in the cemetery as Jacobs had converted to Christianity and become a Messianic Jewish minister and dean of Canada Christian College's Jewish Studies department.
+Pardes Shalom locked its gates to prevent Jacobs's casket and his funeral procession of 400 mourners from entering the cemetery.

+A small minority of Jewish scholars, notably Dan Cohn-Sherbok, have accepted the practice of Messianic Judaism as a legitimate Jewish religious expression within a "pluralistic model" of Judaism.
+By contrast, most other Jewish thinkers have placed Messianic Judaism outside of mainstream Jewish legitimacy and within the camp of the Christian faith.
+Some, like David Novak and Michael Wyschogrod, have come to the conclusion that Messianic Jews are still halachically Jews even though Messianic Judaism is not at all Jewish.
+In regard to Jews who convert to Christianity, Novak writes that "these great existential decisions are not meant to be cost-free.
+In any religious conversion, something is gained and something lost."